akka/akka/akka-docs/src/main/paradox/typed/cluster-sharding.md

 ## Health check

-An [Akka Management compatible health check](https://doc.akka.io/docs/akka-management/current/healthchecks.html) is included that returns healthy once the local shard region has registered with the coordinator.
+An @extref:[Akka Management compatible health check](akka-management:healthchecks.html) is included that returns healthy once the local shard region has registered with the coordinator.
 This health check should be used in cases where you don't want to receive production traffic until the local shard region is ready to retrieve locations for shards.
 For shard regions that aren't critical and therefore should not block this node becoming ready do not include them.